Sporting Clays for Dyslexia

 Summer Adventures logo

-This summer, Schenck School Summer Adventures Camp will offer five in-person camps and one virtual camp.
+The Schenck School Summer Adventures Camp will offer five in-person camps and one virtual camp.
 Health and safety protocols will be in place and adhered to during camp.
 Currentely, masks and social distancing will be required as well as other measures.

 Each camp is led by a highly trained Schenck School or Dyslexia Resource teacher, tutor, or remediation specialist.
 Unlike traditional summer school, Summer Adventures Camp skillfully and tactfully disguises learning as fun!
 All courses help build stonger self awareness, self advocacy skills, and self-esteem.